owntone/owntone-server/README_SMARTPL.md

-# forked-daapd smart playlists
+# owntone-server smart playlists

-To add a smart playlist to forked-daapd, create a new text file with a filename ending with .smartpl; the filename doesn't matter, only the .smartpl ending does.
+To add a smart playlist to the server, create a new text file with a filename ending with .smartpl; the filename doesn't matter, only the .smartpl ending does.
 The file must be placed somewhere in your library folder.